kate8382/to-do_app/README.md

 # To-Do App

 > ⚠️ **Note:** On GitHub Pages, the app works only in offline mode (localStorage).
-> To use all features (including API and multi-user support), please clone the repository and run the server locally.
-> See instructions in the "How to Run the Project" section.
+To use all features (including API and multi-user support), please clone the repository and run the server locally.
+See instructions in the "How to Run the Project" section.

-A simple application for creating a to-do list using JavaScript, HTML, and Bootstrap.
+A simple modular to-do list application using JavaScript, HTML, and Bootstrap.
+Supports both offline (localStorage) and online (REST API) modes, multi-user lists, and multilingual interface.

 ## Demo

 You can try the app online (offline mode only) via [GitHub Pages](https://kate8382.github.io/to-do_app/).

-## Description
+## Features

-This application allows users to:
-- Create tasks.
-- Mark tasks as completed.
+- Add, complete, and delete tasks
-- Delete tasks.
-- Work with tasks stored both on a backend server (API) and in `localStorage` (offline mode).
+- Data is stored both in localStorage (offline) and on a backend server (API)
-- Automatically synchronize tasks between API and localStorage.
+- Automatic synchronization between API and localStorage
-- Switch between Russian and English interface (language selector in the UI).
+- Multilingual interface (Russian/English)
-- Use a modular code structure (separate files for view, API, translations).
+- Modular code structure (UI, API, translations)
+- Hash-based navigation between user lists (SPA-like)
+- Separate page for viewing all users' lists (for developers/testing)

 ## Project Structure

-- **index.html, mom.html, dad.html**: Main pages for different to-do lists (My, Mom's, Dad's).
+- **docs/index.html**: Main page for user lists (My, Mom's, Dad's) with hash navigation
-- **js/view.js**: Module responsible for rendering the UI, handling user interactions, and language switching.
+- **docs/all.html**: Developer/testing page for viewing all lists at once
+- **docs/js/view.js**: UI rendering, user interaction, language switching
-- **js/api.js**: Module for working with the backend API and localStorage (hybrid logic).
+- **docs/js/api.js**: API and localStorage logic
-- **js/i18n.js**: Module with translations and supported languages (for i18n).
+- **docs/js/i18n.js**: Translations and supported languages
-- **js/todo-app.js**: (Optional) Combined logic for demonstration or legacy purposes.
+- **todo-server/**: Simple backend server and data storage
-- **README.md**: Project documentation.
+- **README.md**: Project documentation

-## Technologies Used

-- **HTML**: For the structure of the page.
-- **CSS (Bootstrap)**: For styling the interface.
-- **JavaScript (ES6 modules)**: For implementing functionality and modularity.
-- **localStorage**: For saving data on the client side (offline support).
-- **REST API**: For persistent storage and multi-user support.
-- **i18n (Internationalization)**: For supporting multiple languages (RU/EN).

 ## How to Run the Project